Court blocks former Virginia governor's bid to stay out of prison

 Maureen McDonnell was sentenced to one year and one day in prison and has also been free pending appeal.

-The state’s attorney general, a Democrat, ruled last month that McDonnell could be stripped of his pension benefits as a result of the conviction under a law that McDonnell signed while in office.
+The state’s attorney general, a Democrat, ruled last month that McDonnell could be stripped of his pension benefits as a result of the conviction under a law that McDonnell signed during his time in office.

-Additional reporting by Ian Simpson, Writing by Scott Malone; Editing by Bill Trott and Eric Beech